cassiozen/cassiozen/README.md

 I'm a Software Engineer and educator.
 Currently Senior Software Engineer at Microsoft, most recently I was in developer relations at Google.

-I published a couple books (Learning Ruby on Rails, Pro React), I write ocasionally about teaching and the sciences of learning and publish bi-weekly-ish videos on my Youtube Channel.
+I published a couple books (Learning Ruby on Rails, Pro React), I write ocasionally about teaching and publish bi-weekly-ish videos on my Youtube Channel.

-- 🔭 I’m currently working on Flipdgrid, a free Microsoft education product.
 - 📫 How to reach me: `cassio at hey dot com`
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: My first computer was a Sinclair Spectrum (Looking for some advice on Basic?).